 With a built-in clinic and professional-grade kitchen, and a focus on one-on-one housing/services supports, the Laurelwood Center on SE Foster Road is part of the next step in that evolution in our shelter system.

 Overall, partners have added spaces for couples, shift workers and pet owners, some of whom may not have engaged with traditional shelter options.
 Those new spaces are available 24/7 and offer opportunities to take showers and store belongings.

 why do we need this shelter?

-The property at 6144 SE Foster Road allows us to open a congregate shelter for 100 to 120 people by right under current zoning law, without relying on the city of Portland's emergency declaration.
-Along with other sites we're pursuing, the Foster shelter will allow us to further stabilize our community’s year-round shelter capacity and increase the quality of shelter and support services offered to unsheltered adults, many of whom are extremely vulnerable living on the streets.
+The Laurelwood Center, at 6130 SE Foster Road, offers space for 120 women and people in couples.
+The shetler will allow us to further stabilize our community’s year-round shelter capacity and increase the quality of shelter and support services offered to unsheltered adults, many of whom are extremely vulnerable living on the streets.

 record progress in housing

-For the second year in a row, partners in A Home for Everyone, a community-wide initiative to end homelessness in Multnomah County, have helped record numbers of neighbors back into housing, find a safer night of sleep or keep from becoming homeless at all.
+Partners in A Home for Everyone, a community-wide initiative to end homelessness in Multnomah County, are helping record numbers of neighbors back into housing, find a safer night of sleep or keep from becoming homeless at all.